Sharoma Rise Of Nations Roma

 'Road Cut'

-The enemy's line of supply north has been cut, and any attempts to relieve their beseiged northern settlement will be thwarted, since the 1st are deployed parallel to the road.
+The enemy's line of supply north has been cut, and any attempts to relieve their besieged northern settlement will be thwarted, since the 1st are deployed parallel to the road.
 As you can see from the minimap, Roman territory is threatening to cut Turkish holdings in two.

 'Pincer Closes'